Nursery

 Important Notices

-Every child should arrive at Nursery on time and ready to learn.
+Every child should arrive at Nursery on time and be ready to learn.

 We have two sessions per day, and offer spaces to those receiving 15 and 30 hour childcare support.
 The morning session runs from 9:00am-12.00pm.
 The afternoon session runs from 12:15pm-3:00pm.
 For children attending for 30 hours, the Nursery day runs from 9:00am-3:00pm.